 Ridgid R9000K 12V Drill and Impact Driver Kit

 The Ridgid R9000K 12V Drill and Impact Driver Kit pairs together a couple of compact tools that on paper, spec out very well.
-In fact, in terms of speed and torque, these are more powerful than 12V kits that cost $50+ more than the $129.99 you’ll pay for this one.
+In fact, in terms of speed and torque, these are more powerful than 12V kits that cost $50+ more than the Check on Amazon you’ll pay for this one.

 I was kind of surprised when I looked at user feedback given about this kit compared to the glowing reviews that other manufacturers received on theirs.
 Some of the complaints included loose battery fitting, the chuck not holding onto the bit, low power, and ergonomics.
 This certainly isn’t representative of all of the feedback out there as there are definitely some very happy owners as well.

 Still, I’m going to put the Ridgid R9000K kit through its paces while also looking at these specific issues.
 By the end, I hope to be able to say definitively whether or not this kit is worth the excellent value that it appears to be.

 We recently tested the Ridgid R82005 12V Cordless Drill in our Best 12V Cordless Drill Shootout.
 It finished in an overall 2nd place.
 One could argue that the drill’s feature set is a little sparse compared to some of the other drills we looked at, but really, that’s the only area where this model slumped a bit.
 For a 12V tool, this drill has plenty of speed and torque, especially when you consider how small and light it is.
 Better yet, it carries the best value ranking in its class at $84 for the drill kit.

 - Speed Under Load: 4.0

 - Overall: 4.3 out of 5.0

 To see how we came to all our conclusions during testing, click here!